rrd108/api-token-authenticator/README.md

 }
 ```

 Than you can use this token to authenticate yourself for accessing urls what requires authentication.
-The token should be sent in a request header named `Token`.
+The token should be sent in a request header named `Token` (or what you set in your `apiTokenAuthenticator.php` file).

 ## Installation